-Undark runs a steady mix of 1000- to 2000-word reported features, book reviews and excerpts, op-eds, short interviews, and a dozen or so long-form narratives each year.
-All stories are vigorously edited and fact-checked, and a sophisticated handling of science and technical detail for a general audience is paramount — though we are not interested in stories that simply cover science for its own sake.
-Social context is everything, and all prospective contributors are encouraged to scan the stories in our various silos to get better sense of the type of material we are after.
-Audio and video journalists should visit our Podcast and Figures archives.
+Undark relies on a core group of contributors for most of its content.
+We complement this with occasional outside freelance contributions of short reported features, book reviews and excerpts, and opinion pieces each year.
+All contributions are vigorously edited and fact-checked, and a sophisticated handling of science and technical detail for a general audience is paramount — though we are not interested in stories that simply cover science for its own sake.
+Social context is everything, and all prospective contributors are encouraged to scan the stories in our various silos to get a better sense of the type of material we are after.

-We are primarily on the lookout for narratives that, like our namesake, illuminate instances where science intersects in complicated ways (that is, both beneficially and detrimentally) with people’s everyday lives.
+We are primarily on the lookout for short news features that, like our namesake, illuminate instances where science intersects in complicated ways (that is, both beneficially and detrimentally) with people’s everyday lives.
 If those narratives involve disenfranchised or under-covered populations, so much the better.
-The political and economic tensions that shape human societies often hinge on scientific and technological questions and debates — vaccines, genetic engineering, climate change, agro-chemicals, renewable energy, AI — and those debates are frequently animated by competing values and interests.
-As such, Undark seeks stories that shine a light on these complicated and fractious places where science collides with politics, economics, and culture, and where differing world views compete for resources and influence.
+The political and economic tensions that shape human societies often hinge on scientific and technological debates — vaccines, genetic engineering, climate change, agro-chemicals, renewable energy, AI — and those debates are frequently animated by cross-cutting values and interests.
+As such, Undark seeks stories that shine a light on these complex and fractious places where science collides with politics, economics, and culture, and where differing world views compete for resources and influence.
 This can entail everything from on-the-ground medicine to public health policy writ large, and from pure bench research to applied technology.